JesusRamirezB/tortipos/ProjectLog.md

 - A practical example of how I use AI tools as **assistants, not replacements**

 AI helped accelerate certain parts of development, but a significant portion of the work involved manual fixes, judgment calls, and adapting the project to real-world constraints.

+The project name **Tortipos** (Tortillería + POS) reflects its origin as a solution for my mom's tortillería business.